mathigon/textbooks/content/codes/content.md

             span= words[index]
           strong= letter

-{.fixme} The same symbol can mean different things within completely different codes.
-The letter __C__ can be represented by "Charlie" in the NATO Phonetic Alphabet, __this maritime flag__, __these arms__, or it can represent Cytosine.
+The same symbol can mean different things within completely different codes.
+For example, the letter __C__ can be represented by "Charlie" in the NATO Phonetic Alphabet, __this maritime flag__, __these arms__, or it can represent Cytosine if placed within a strand of other DNA letters.

+{.fixme} How to put images inline?

+    x-gallery(slide-width="100")
+      div
+        x-media(src="images/maritime/Maritime_Charlie.svg" width="100px" height="100px")
+        p.caption Maritime Flag for C
+      div
+        x-media(src="images/semaphore/Semaphore_Charlie.svg" width="100px" height="100px")
+        p.caption Semaphore signal for C
+      div
+        x-media(src="images/dna/dna_cytosine.png" width="100px" height="100px")
+        p.caption Molecule for Cytosine

 ---